b-lukaszuk/BS_wJ_eng/README.md

 Start date: Wed, 2024-09-11

-Work in Progress, I'm in no hurry though, expect changes.
+Work in Progress (I'm in no hurry though)

 ## Running book locally